GSK to fill up to 60 million Novavax vaccine doses for Britain

 FRANKFURT (Reuters) - GlaxoSmithKline has agreed in principle to handle the final part of the manufacturing process for up to 60 million doses of Novavax’s COVID-19 vaccine for use in Britain, widening the company’s role in the fight against the pandemic.

-Britain struck a deal to buy 60 million doses of Novavax’s vaccine candidate last August.
+Britain struck a deal to buy 60 million doses of Novavax’s vaccine candidate in August.

 Novavax will manufacture some of the vaccine using Fujifilm Diosynth Biotechnologies facilities in Stockton-on-Tees, northern England.

+He said the effort would provide 50 million to 60 million doses made in the UK.

+Talks between Novavax and the European Union over supply of as much as 200 million doses have dragged on, with the U.S. biotech firm citing pandemic-related raw materials shortages.

-GSK and partner Sanofi suffered a development setback in December, delaying the planned launch of their jointly developed vaccine.
-But the British group has since widened its efforts to fight the pandemic, agreeing to collaborate on production and vaccine development with Germany’s CureVac.
+GSK and partner Sanofi suffered a development setback in December, delaying their jointly developed vaccine.
+But the British group has since agreed to collaborate on production and vaccine development with Germany’s CureVac.

-Novavax Inc’s COVID-19 vaccine was shown this month to be 96% effective in preventing cases caused by the original version of the coronavirus in a trial in Britain.The vaccine was also found at the time to be 86% effective in protecting against the more contagious B117 variant, which was first identified in Britain and is now spreading globally.
+Novavax Inc’s COVID-19 vaccine was shown this month to be 96% effective in preventing cases caused by the original version of the coronavirus in a trial in Britain.The vaccine was also found at the time to be 86% effective in protecting against the more contagious B117 variant.

-If authorised, it would follow three COVID-19 vaccines previously approved for use in Britain from Pfizer PFE.N and partner BioNTech, Moderna Inc and the AstraZeneca shot developed with Oxford University.

 Our Standards: The Thomson Reuters Trust Principles.